Dales Radio

 Dales Radio is a community radio station broadcasting in the Yorkshire Dales in Northern England, to communities including Hawes, Sedbergh, Grassington, Settle, Ingleton and Leyburn.
 It is the largest community radio station in the United Kingdom in terms of the extent of its broadcast area, but one of the smallest in terms of population.

 History

 Dales Radio launched on 11 January 2016, following the closure in 2012 of Fresh Radio, a commercial radio station covering the Yorkshire Dales area.
 A number of presenters and staff at Dales Radio were previously involved with Fresh Radio.

 In 2021, the station began to expand its coverage across the Yorkshire Dales National Park.
 This involves installing new transmitter sites in unserved parts of the region.
 A new transmitter at Leyburn, on 104.9 FM, went live on 2 April 2021.

+People

+Dales Radio is run by volunteers and the staff includes Chris Parkin (Managing Director), Mike Long (Station Manager), Rob Stevens (Programme Manager/Presenter), Lisa C (Social Media Manager/Community Coordinator) and Karen Douglas (The Voice of the Dales Diaries).
+Presenters: Nick Parton (Weekday Breakfast), Simon Doe (Weekday Mid-Mornings), Rob Stevens (Weekday Drivetime), Robbie Burns (Saturday Afternoons), Ian Wighton (Sunday Breakfast), Nadine (Sunday Roast), Dave Mac (The Retro Chart), Tiiu Shelley (Friday Night Classic Rock Show), Emma Scott (Friday Nights), Les Gunn and the Team (Sunday Late and Live).

 Programming

 Dales Radio is a not-for-profit community radio station and aims to enhance the lives of those living in and visiting the Yorkshire Dales National Park.
 Much of the station's output consists of pop music and local information, with specialist music shows delivered during off-peak hours.
 The station's Key Commitments require it to deliver "reports on items of local interest, traffic and travel, weather, public service announcements, interviews and discussions".